Employees

 Learn about joining a union, how to set up or find a union, and going to union meetings.

-If there’s no collective agreement in place, employees are covered by individual employment agreements.
+If there’s no collective agreement in place, employees are covered by The employment agreement between an employee and an employer.
+Also see ‘Employment agreement’.

 If the work of a new employee is covered by the coverage clause of a collective agreement, the employer must give them a copy of the collective agreement and ensure their terms and conditions are consistent with the collective for the first 30 days, even if they’re not a union member.